desiderati/commons/README.md

 O formato é baseado em [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) e este projeto adere a [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

+### [2.1.10] - 2020-02-20

+##### Changed
+- Changed the **ExceptionHandlingController** class to add support to **HttpStatusCodeException**.
+- Better logger information while printing exceptions handled by the Swagger Client.
+- Fixed a Bug while reading the **swagger-client.properties** file.
+Prefix was not specified.
+- Changed the library used to generate the Swagger Clients.
+Nos we are using Spring Rest Template instead of **OkHttp**.
+- Now the class **SignRequestAuthorizationService** is enabled by default, as it can be used to sign requests when used by a Swagger client.
+- Now it is possible to add additional properties to the **SignRequestAuthorizedClient**.

 ### [2.1.9] - 2020-02-11

 ##### Added